Glycogen phosphorylase: Regulation

 Hormones such as epinephrine, insulin and glucagon regulate glycogen phosphorylase using second messenger amplification systems linked to G proteins.
 Glucagon activates adenylate cyclase through a G protein-coupled receptor (GPCR) coupled to Gs which in turn activates adenylate cyclase to increase intracellular concentrations of cAMP. cAMP binds to and activates protein kinase A (PKA).
 PKA phosphorylates phosphorylase kinase, which in turn phosphorylates glycogen phosphorylase b at Ser14, converting it into the active glycogen phosphorylase a.

 In the liver, glucagon also activates another GPCR that triggers a different cascade, resulting in the activation of phospholipase C (PLC).
 PLC indirectly causes the release of calcium from the hepatocytes' endoplasmic reticulum into the cytosol.
 The increased calcium availability binds to the calmodulin subunit and activates glycogen phosphorylase kinase.
 Glycogen phosphorylase kinase activates glycogen phosphorylase in the same manner mentioned previously.

 Glycogen phosphorylase b is not always inactive in muscle, as it can be activated allosterically by AMP.
 An increase in AMP concentration, which occurs during strenuous exercise, signals energy demand.
 AMP activates glycogen phosphorylase b by changing its conformation from a tense to a relaxed form.
 This relaxed form has similar enzymatic properties as the phosphorylated enzyme.
 An increase in ATP concentration opposes this activation by displacing AMP from the nucleotide binding site, indicating sufficient energy stores.

 Upon eating a meal, there is a release of insulin, signaling glucose availability in the blood.
 Insulin indirectly activates protein phosphatase 1 (PP1) and phosphodiesterase via a signal transduction cascade.
 PP1 dephosphorylates glycogen phosphorylase a, reforming the inactive glycogen phosphorylase b.
 The phosphodiesterase converts cAMP to AMP.
 Together, they decrease the concentration of cAMP and inhibit PKA.
 As a result, PKA can no longer initiate the phosphorylation cascade that ends with formation of (active) glycogen phosphorylase a.
 Overall, insulin signaling decreases glycogenolysis to preserve glycogen stores in the cell and triggers glycogenesis.

 Historical significance

 Glycogen phosphorylase was the first allosteric enzyme to be discovered.
-It was isolated and its activity characterized in detail by Carl F. Cori, Gerhard Schmidt and Gerty T. Cory.
+It was isolated and its activity characterized in detail by Carl F. Cori, Gerhard Schmidt and Gerty T. Cori.

 Arda Green and Gerty Cori crystallized it for the first time in 1943 and illustrated that glycogen phosphorylase existed in either the a or b forms depending on its phosphorylation state, as well as in the R or T states based on the presence of AMP.